pandemicgoldprices/pandemicgoldprices/README.md

 # pandemicgoldprices

-We are compiling data, analyzing it, and presenting it in order to answer the following question (in a statistical manner): "How will the COVID-19 pandemic influence the price of gold in relation to the Dow Jones Industrial Average?"
+We are compiling data, analyzing it, and presenting it in order to answer the following question (in a statistical manner): "*How will the COVID-19 pandemic influence the price of gold in relation to the Dow Jones Industrial Average?*"

 List of pandemics to be studied:
 1918–1920: Spanish Flu (H1N1) - Ognjen S.